codecamp-prem/tailwind-websites/README.md

 # About

-Some webiste made in Tailwind CSS
+Some websites made in Tailwind CSS